adelehedrick/Fall-2016-CSCI-3055U/content/blog/getting-started-clojure.md

 I go into more detail about the REPL in this [post]({{< ref "blog/first-clojure-repl.md" >}}), but for now just do these short steps:

- 1. Enter `java -cp clojure-1.8.0.jar clojure.main`
+ 1. Enter `rlwrap java -cp clojure-1.8.0.jar clojure.main`
  2. You are now in the Clojure REPL.
 Try `(+ 1 3)` and see if you get 4
  3. Exit out of the REPL by typing `CTRL + D`

+*Note that if rlwrap doesn't work, then do a `sudo apt-get install rlwrap`*

 ### Step 4.
 Run a Clojure Script